-Students who withdraw from the college must participate in an exit interview with the Financial Assistance Office.
-During this interview, the student will complete a withdrawal form and discuss refunds, tuition due, and/or outstanding debts.
+Students who withdraw from the University participate in an exit interview.
+The student may complete a withdrawal form and discuss refunds, tuition due, and/or outstanding debts.

 Program Change, Re-entry into a Different program, or Seeking an Additional Degree